 Henrich, 2020 was an eventful year.
-What do you think were the success factors that enabled us to get through so well? opment takes time and that personal maturity results from a Henrich: It certainly was a year to remember!
-Two things were degree of consistency in a company's culture.
-For us, making crucial as far as I'm concerned.
-In February, we were very quick working environments fit for the future doesn't just mean to understand how serious the situation was.
+What do you think were the success factors that enabled us to get through so well?

+Henrich: It certainly was a year to remember!
+Two things were crucial as far as I'm concerned.
+In February, we were very quick to understand how serious the situation was.
 We acted promptly and wisely - with a steady hand, you might say.
-A taskforce It's also about promoting a diverse culture that allows each was put together to pool essential resources and develop an and every employee to learn over the long-term, to grow into action plan, which tackled both communication and operationtheir responsibilities and to mature as a person. al issues, such as switching 100 percent to working from home.
-In my view however, the second thing has been just as import-Henrich: Diversity and inclusion is a key component of our ant for our success - both for 2020 and further beyond: We long-term approach.
-In 2020, we achieved another significant continued to live our vision, consequently and sustainably! increase in the share of women and the number of different Even during the pandemic, we never lost sight of this vision nationalities working at ATOSS. shaping the transformation of the working environment for the benefit of companies, employees and society at large.
-Quite Henrich, you said last year that you weren't a fan of short-term trends and hypes and that this is also not the ATOSS style.
-Has the opposite, in fact: It was clearer in our minds than ever before, thanks to the regular updates from our CEO and the that changed? unbelievable feedback we were getting from our customers Henrich: No. We have a very entrepreneurially driven underabout the benefits of our solutions in the crisis.
-Persistence standing of sustainability and therefore also of corporate social and a long-term view are just as fundamental for the second responsibility.
-Some of the things that are associated with this element as agility and quick reactions were relevant for the first.
+A taskforce was put together to pool essential resources and develop an action plan, which tackled both communication and operational issues, such as switching 100 percent to working from home.
+In my view however, the second thing has been just as important for our success - both for 2020 and further beyond: We continued to live our vision, consequently and sustainably!
+Even during the pandemic, we never lost sight of this vision shaping the transformation of the working environment for the benefit of companies, employees and society at large.
+Quite the opposite, in fact: It was clearer in our minds than ever before, thanks to the regular updates from our CEO and the unbelievable feedback we were getting from our customers about the benefits of our solutions in the crisis.
+Persistence and a long-term view are just as fundamental for the second element as agility and quick reactions were relevant for the first.
 Fortunately, this is something that's been part of the ATOSS DNA right from the start.
 Then, in March, we also brought Karolin on board, who's in charge of talent management.